refinedev/refine/documentation/docs/guides-concepts/refine-with-existing-projects/index.md

 title: Refine with existing projects
 ---

-Integrating Refine into an existing project is as simple as installing `@refinedev/core` package, importing `Refine` component into your application.
+Integrating Refine into an existing project is as simple as installing `@refinedev/core` package and importing `Refine` component into your application.

-Once imported, `Refine` component provides necessary context to all children components for **Refine hooks** to work.
+Once imported, `Refine` component provides necessary context to all children components for **Refine** hooks and components to work.

 Only required prop for `Refine` component is `dataProvider`.
 You can read more about data provider [here](/docs/data/data-provider).